What is an activation function?

 def sigmoid(z):

-This activation function is also called a squashing function because it can take very large values and squash them in the range (0,1).
+This activation function is also known as a squashing function because it can compress large values into the range (0, 1).

 Softmax: